Naedrae-Razuul/Naedrae-Razuul/README.md

 - 👋 Hi, I’m @Naedrae-Razuul
 - 👀 I’m interested in learning new things and better-ing myself
-- 🌱 I’m currently learning python and lua
+- 🌱 I’m currently learning Python and Javascript!
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me: EMail @ nathanwmasson@gmail.com
+- 📫 How to reach me: Email @ nathanwmasson@gmail.com